mmpowell5549/ai_thread_mem_save_reload/README.md

 into an AI thread manually to 'restore' beyond the base memory.

 <> I put literals you need to replace in those tags because I like c++ books.

+This is basically a summary of a chat thread's memory, ATOTW.
+You can also do this:
+""
+can you dump thread memory please?
+AI said:
+I don't have the ability to directly display or dump the full memory of this thread.
+However, I can summarize what has been saved or clear the memory from this thread if you'd like.

+Would you like me to clear this thread’s memory or summarize what's stored?

+You said:
+summarize please
+"

+Back this up then reload - this should also work effectively.
+This also implies the 'how' or 'when' processing of data and how we would rev/throttle the systems.
+There is a fine balance, until there is not :)